Plan your time

 Next, move on to recording:

-• Events you know you’ll be going to (conferences, talks, training sessions etc)
+• Events you know you’ll be giving or going to (conferences, talks, training sessions etc)

 • Activities you’d like to achieve (including building in time to prepare for and travel to events)

-• Key deadlines (grant or paper applications, job seeking/applications, marking, essay deadlines etc)
+• Key deadlines (e.g. grant or paper applications, job seeking/applications, marking, essay deadlines, term dates etc)

 Some people find it helps to use different colour coded pens, fonts or shading, or stickers to indicate different activities across the year, or to motivate themselves to complete records.
 These techniques may also mean you’re less likely to miss key updates and information.